aldr4GO/SnakeGameAI/README.md

 <!--META
 {
   "title": "SnakeGameAI",
-  "desc_portfolio": "A self learning game using Reinforcement Learning, enabling the agent to autonomously learn optimal strategies for maximizing score.", }
+  "desc_portfolio": "A self learning game using Reinforcement Learning, enabling the agent to autonomously learn optimal strategies for maximizing score."
+}
 META-->